What To Expect?

 There is no perfect guideline on when to stop breastfeeding.
 Some mothers wean their babies as early as 6 months and some continue to breastfeed after 2 years also.
 It depends on the mother and the baby to get ready for weaning.
-When you plan to wean your baby, you should be ready for breast-related problems and plan before itself on how to handle them.
+When you plan to wean your baby, you should be ready for breast-related problems and plan before yourself how to handle them.

 Side Effects and Problems Of Weaning On The Mother:-

 1. The fullness of the Breast:–When you stop breastfeeding, the next day your breast may become full because of the milk your breasts are producing.
 You can pump out some milk for comfort.
 Never pump out all the milk from the breast.
 This may make the breast produce more milk as breastmilk goes through the supply and demand process.
 The more you feed your baby or pump out milk, the more it produces.
 You can also overcome this problem by weaning gradually.
-These means don’t stop breastfeeding all of a sudden unless it’s an emergency.
-Wean slowly by decreasing the amount of breastmilk you give to your baby every day.
+This means don’t stop breastfeeding all of a sudden unless it’s an emergency.
+Wean slowly by decreasing the amount of breast milk you give to your baby every day.

 2. Clogged ducts and Mastitis:- Clogged ducts are caused when the milk in the milk ducts has become full and the milk is not expressed outside on time.
 If the milk in your milk ducts is not expressed properly through pumping, feeding, or massaging with warm water. these clogged ducts will lead to a severe condition called mastitis in which your breasts become red, hot, and tender.
-You may get fever and chills too.
+You may get a fever and chills too.
 Doctors treat this with warming pads, pumping out the milk, and using antibiotics.

-3. Hormonal Changes:-–Since your not breastfeeding and your breast is not making any milk, there will be a continuous decrease in the hormones and enzymes which produce milk in your breasts.
+3. Hormonal Changes:-–Since you’re not breastfeeding and your breast is not making any milk, there will be a continuous decrease in the hormones and enzymes which produce milk in your breasts.
 These changes in hormones can cause headaches, nausea, mood swings, anxiety, and depression.
 You can consult your doctor to have any medications or for help.

-4. Increase in chances of pregnancy:- When you were breastfeeding, the hormones which help in producing breastmilk reduces the chances of ovulation.
-That why some mothers don’t get correct periods when they are breastfeeding.
+4. Increase in chances of pregnancy:- When you were breastfeeding, the hormones which help in producing breastmilk reduce the chances of ovulation.
+That is why some mothers don’t get correct periods when they are breastfeeding.
 There will be changes in the cycle of menstruation.
-After weaning your hormones will be back to their healthy state and you will be on your regular mensuration cycles and hence there is an increased chance of becoming pregnant again.
+After weaning your hormones will be back to their healthy state and you will be on your regular mensuration cycles hence there is an increased chance of becoming pregnant again.
 You can try birth control methods at this time to avoid pregnancy.

 5. Extreme Tiredness:- After weaning or stopping breastfeeding, the estrogen and progesterone hormones that help in ovulation, rebalance themselves thus causing fatigue and tiredness.
 Since your body is going through many changes it is very common to face some health issues like hair fall, headache, depression, and tiredness.

 6. Increase in Weight:- Many women experience an increase in weight right after weaning.
 This is not due to weaning, it depends on how many calories you’re taking in a day.
 During breastfeeding our calorie intake is high to meet the necessity of producing breastmilk.
 So you have to cut down some extra calories after weaning.
 Maintaining a healthy diet will not increase your weight.
-This is not possible right after wearing, it takes a few days to few weeks for your body to adjust to the changes going on in your body after weaning.
+This is not possible right after wearing, it takes a few days to a few weeks for your body to adjust to the changes going on in your body after weaning.